sapegin/blog.sapegin.me/content/all/accessibility-testing.md

 ![Using Chrome DevTools live expression to check which element is in focus](/images/accessibility-live-expression.png)

-**Bonus:** [No Mouse Days](https://github.com/marcysutton/no-mouse-days) npm package by Marcy Sutton disables the mouse cursor to encourage better keyboard support in our site or app.
+**Bonus:** [No Mouse Days](https://github.com/marcysutton/no-mouse-days) npm package by Marcy Sutton disables the mouse cursor to encourage better keyboard support in a site or app.

 ## Zoom